-- The ECBU is focused on marketing, sales, delivery and support to large and/or strategic customers, specifically identified prospects and customers in North America. - The GMBU is focused on marketing, sales, delivery and support to all emerging and mid-sized prospects and customers in North America. - The IBU is focused on marketing, sales, delivery and support to all prospects and customers outside of North America. - Target Analytics is primarily focused on marketing, sales and delivery of analytic services to all prospects and customers in North America.
+- The ECBU is focused on marketing, sales, delivery and support to large and/or strategic prospects and customers in North America. - The GMBU is focused on marketing, sales, delivery and support to all emerging and mid-sized prospects and customers in North America. - The IBU is focused on marketing, sales, delivery and support to all prospects and customers outside of North America. - Target Analytics is focused on marketing, sales and delivery of analytic services to all prospects and customers globally.